Piotr-Majda/ai-tester/README.md

 ## Configuration

-Edit `config/settings.yaml` to configure your desired LLM provider.
+Edit `config/settings.yaml` to configure your desired LLM provider and log format.

 **Example for OpenAI:**